 Neglecting a well-balanced solid diet can result in weight loss for your baby and potentially cause long-term harm by depriving the brain of crucial nutrients essential for healthy cognitive development (3).
 Lastly, bear in mind that a child establishes lifelong eating patterns within the first three years of life, emphasizing the significance of this period in shaping their overall dietary habits.

 9-Month-Old Feeding Schedule

 Your baby’s 9 month old meal plan will include breast or formula milk.
-Where some mothers may choose to wean off completely at this age, others may continue to breastfeed up to 2 years of age.
+While some mothers may choose to wean off completely at this age, others may continue to breastfeed up to 2 years of age.
 However, it is important to introduce solid food in your baby’s diet planner after 6 months of age, to provide for the additional nutritional requirements of your growing baby.
 From 9 to 12 months of age, your baby may require approximately 750 to 900 calories in a day.
 Where your baby may get approximately 400 to 500 calories from breast or formula milk, the rest have to come from solid food.
-Here is a sample eating schedule that you can try for your baby:
+Here is a sample 9-month feeding schedule with meal ideas for a 9-month-old that you can try for your baby:

 Foods to Avoid for a 9-Month-Old Infant

 As you slowly and gradually introduce your little one to the benefits of various kinds of solid foods, you need to be extra careful when feeding certain varieties of food, as they may cause complications in young babies.
 Here are some foods that you should avoid feeding your munchkin:

 - Honey should be avoided in any form, as it may cause infant botulism, an infection that can harm your baby’s guts.
 Also, honey at such a young age may affect your baby’s teeth development.